nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 Yep.
 However the city is.
 From Aotan or something like that.
 Yeah.
 The group from Aotan.

 Yep.
 We are fellow survivors of the retribution like yourselves.
 Well, well met.
-I see that you only bring Baguan with you, but of the others that traveled with him, that Boguen or at that, prince Troubadour, lowers his head in in, in sadness.
+I see that you only bring Bogwynne with you, but of the others that traveled with him, that Bogwynne or at that, Prince Troubadour, lowers his head in in, in sadness.
 He says they did not make it.

 There were more, there were more undead than we had originally thought, father.
 And with that, the the chieftain, also, lowers his head, and says, may Bavari keep them, and may their hunt be long.
 Then he turns to you and says, well, I must, I must thank you, for delivering my son back here.
 Is there any boon that you would wish of the, Gamarzul?
 What's a boon?